dharshan0011/dharshan0011/README.md

 I am a full stack web developer aspirant.
 Building solution and products fascinates me.
 Fitness is my other passion.
 Good speeches and ideas attracts me.
 My deep affection lies in technology and nature.

 - 👨‍💻 I’m currently working on MERN stack
-- 🪡 Learning product design.
+- 🪡 Learning React Native
-- 👯 Looking to collaborate on full stack web projects
 - 💬 Ask me about MERN, git and other web and UI design related stuffs
 - 📫 How to reach me: